-2.12 Opal-like photonic crystals
+2.15 Opal-like photonic crystals

-Photonic crystals are highly ordered structures that influence the propagation of light by their periodic variation in dielectric contrast or refractive index with periods on the scale of visible light wavelengths [128].
-Photonic crystals exist throughout the natural world from opal gemstones and beetles to bird feathers and butterfly wings and the common characteristic between all is their iridescent color [128].
-Traditionally, researchers have used two methods to fabricate photonic crystals: nanolithography and self-assembly of colloidal crystals [129].
-The self-assembly of colloidal crystals is the more preferred way as it is a simple and inexpensive technique.
+Photonic crystals are periodic optical nanostructures that influence the propagation of light by their periodic variation in dielectric contrast or refractive index with periods on the scale of visible light wavelengths [134].
+Photonic crystals exist throughout the natural world from opal gemstones and beetles to bird feathers and butterfly wings with the common characteristic between all is their iridescent color [134].
+Traditionally, researchers have used two methods to fabricate photonic crystals: nanolithography and self-assembly of colloidal crystals [135].
+The self-assembly of colloidal crystals is the preferred way as it is a simple and inexpensive technique.
 This can yield crystalline samples of a few to several hundred structural layers thickness.
-The approach involves the crystallization of dispersion of monodisperse spheres of colloidal silica, polystyrene a or polymethylmethacrylate to form a material with a three-dimensional periodic structure in which 24% of the volume is air (a colloidal crystal or opal).
-Photonic crystals exist throughout the natural world from opal gemstones and beetles to bird feathers and butterfly wings and the common characteristic between all is their iridescent color [130].
+The approach involves crystallization of a colloidal suspension monodisperse spheres silica, of of polystyrene polymethylmethacrylate to form a material with a three-dimensional periodic structure in which 24% of the volume is air (a colloidal crystal or opal).
+Photonic crystals exist throughout the natural world from opal gemstones and beetles to bird feathers and butterfly wings and the common characteristic between all is their iridescent color [136].

 Figure 2-17: Schematic outlining the interaction of light with the periodic material (opal-like photonic crystal) with an effective refractive index, and the light scattered by the sphere planes. θ_1 and θ_2 are the angles between the normal to the sample surface and the direction of the incident and refracted light beams, respectively; n{eff} and n_1 is the effective refractive index of the photonic crystal and the external medium, respectively.
-Adapted from [128].
+Adapted from [134].

-A modification to Snell's law for refraction of light between media of dissimilar refractive index, and Bragg's law for optical diffraction can be derived to describe the wavelength-dependent 'structural color' observable in colloidal opals or opal-like photonic crystals.
+A modification to Snell's law for refraction of light between media of dissimilar refractive index, and Bragg's law for optical diffraction can be used to describe the wavelength-dependent 'structural color' observable in colloidal opals or opal-like photonic crystals.
 As outlined in Figure 2.17, the opal film is formed as a multilayer of two media with different refractive indices (n_1 is typically denoted to vacuum, air or a liquid, and n{eff} that of the photonic crystal.
-In the case of constructive interference of diffracted photons, Bragg's law can be written as (Eq.
-2.15) [128]:
+In the case of constructive interference of diffracted photons, Bragg's law for 1D structures can be written as (Eq.
+2.15) [134]: